-Students admitted to the English-taught programmes either pay for their studies or may have received a study place with a tuition-waiver scholarship.
+Students admitted to the English-taught programmes either pay for their studies or may have received a tuition-waiver student place.
 Please check whether a particular programme has tuition-waivers or is fee based - read the admission information of the programme you are interested in.
 All Estonian-taught degree programmes are free of charge for full-time students.
 The links below decribe the principles of financing options in more detail.

 How many courses do I need to take to study free of charge?

 Students can take more than 30 ECTS per semester, no fees are charged for extra courses.
 If you collect more than 30 credits per semester, this surplus allows you to have a semester with fewer credits to be obtained.